 You can continue your healthy food journey at the resort’s farm-to-table restaurant, The Tavern & Whiskey Bar.
 The cuisine changes with the seasons as the highly trained chefs utilize the area’s freshest dairy products, produce, and native seafood.
 Specialty items are occasionally pulled from the resort’s eco-friendly garden to supplement the menu for a true farm-to-table experience.
 Whether you’re new to whiskey or are a knowledgeable connoisseur, there’s sure to be a spirit that suits your taste.
 The whiskey bar has over 100 varieties of whiskey and exceptional spirits.
 Browse the whiskey almanac and wine list, taste the smoked salmon off the lunch menu, or grab a quick bite from the tidbits menu at the bar.

 Finally, there is Portofino, a ristorante and bar.
 This Italian marina-style restaurant features Longboat Key’s freshest seafood, a variety of handmade pasta, and wood-fired, brick oven pizzas.
 Sip on a sample from the extensive selection of Italian wines as you relish expansive harbor views.
 Signature cocktails and live music await patrons on Thursdays and Saturdays for an all-immersive dining experience.

 Relocating to Longboat Key and living the island life is a dream for many, but there are several key factors you should take into account before scouring ads for condos for sale in Longboat Key.
 Being close to or on the waterfront can pose some unique challenges, and you’ll want a realtor who knows about these types of properties.
-Contact waterfront specialist Roger Pettingell when searching for your ideal piece of Longboat Key real estate.
+Contact premier Longboat Key real estate agent Roger Pettingell when searching for your ideal piece of Longboat Key real estate.